Why subject your freelancing career to all manner of mayhem, when all you need is a simple, customized contract to prevent 98.8% of client nightmares?

 Can’t I just use a statement of work?
 No, you can’t, and don’t even joke about that.
 A Statement of Work is not a substitute for a contract and leaves out many, many important details.
 Relying on a Statement of Work alone leaves you open to liability and can be very costly.
 We could tell you a story or two about that…

 I don’t want to scare clients away with a legal contract No, what you don’t have time to do is deal with hot messes brought on by clients who ask you a g’billion times to go through your fee, expand the services they want you to perform at random, ask for 42 extra rounds of edits/revisions, and then demand a refund because they thought the final product would be “you know, just a little different, somehow.”
 Getting a Creative Class Contract signed with every client will help you put an end to all this time-wasting nonsense not add to it.
 It’s simple math: contract > no contract.

 What if I don’t understand how to use the contract?
 We know that contract language is not only nap-inducing but can be really tough to decipher (for those of you wise enough to pursue cool careers outside of the law).
-So, we’re giving you super clear, easy to understand instructions to walk you through every step of the contract, and a few lovely videos with Paul and Rachel to put it all in context.
+So, we’re giving you super clear, easy to understand instructions to walk you through every step of the contract in PDF form.
 With this support, getting the contract to work for you will be no problem.

 Our Guarantee We do not offer refunds for digital products once they are downloaded or once access to the Rodgers Collective Membership Site has been granted.
 However, your satisfaction is our #1 priority, email us at [email protected] to let us know why you’re unsatisfied and we will jump through flaming hoops to meet your needs (unless you are one of those curmudgeonly people who just can’t be satisfied even with flaming hoops, if you’re one of those then you’re on your own).